felixfavour/portfolio-v2/src/pages/stories/2022-year-in-review.md

 Well, this was easier than I thought.
 An article takes me a minimum of three weeks for compilation and research, but I compiled this in a night.
 I hope this teaches you to always go the informal route and speak from the heart.

-If you sincerely read this far, you probably like me so much, or you’re just an *amebo*, which is fine too.

-It could also mean I am a really good writer; whichever it is, feel free to fuel my ego via email.
+If you sincerely read this far, you probably like me so much, or I am a really good writer; whichever it is, feel free to fuel my ego via email.
 I’d need it for possible imposter syndrome attacks in the new year.

 Thank you so much!